ImLimiteds/GabHTTP/README.md

 }
 ```

-**GabHTTP is still in development and is not yet ready for production use.**
+**GabHTTP is still in development and is not yet ready for production use.
+Please note that GabHTTP has only been tested
+on Windows 11 23H2**

 Version: **1.0.0**